Coding theorems for compound problems via quantum R\'enyi divergences: Acknowledgments

-The author is grateful to Professor Fumio Hiai and Nilanjana Datta for discussions.
+The author is grateful to Professor Fumio Hiai and Nilanjana Datta for discussions, and to an anonymous referee for helpful suggestions regarding the presentation of the paper.
 This research was supported by a Marie Curie International Incoming Fellowship within the 7th European Community Framework Programme.
-The author also acknowledges support by the European Research Council (Advanced Grant ``IRQUAT'').
+The author also acknowledges support by the European Research Council (Advanced Grant ``IRQUAT''), by the Spanish MINECO Project No. FIS2013-40627-P, and by the Generalitat de Catalunya CIRIT Project No. 2014 SGR 966.
 Part of this work was done when the author was a Marie Curie research fellow at the School of Mathematics, University of Bristol.

+\begin{IEEEbiographynophoto} {Mil\'an Mosonyi} Received his PhD in Physics from the Catholic University of Leuven in 2005.
+He joined the Department of Analysis at the Budapest University of Technology and Economics as an assistant professor in 2005, and he has been an associate professor there since 2012.
+Currently he is on a 2-year leave at the F\'{\i}sica Te\`{o}rica: Informaci\'{o} i Fenomens Qu\`{a}ntics, Universitat Aut\`{o}noma de Barcelona, as a postdoctoral research fellow.
+His main research interests are quantum Shannon theory and quantum statistics. \end{IEEEbiographynophoto}